What is Private Home Care?

-PT services are provided by a licensed Physical Therapist or Physical Therapy Assistant (PTA) on an intermittent basis and are covered by most payors, including Medicare.
+PT services are provided by a licensed Physical Therapist or Physical Therapy Assistant (PTA) on an intermittent basis for Private Home Care and are covered by most payors, including Medicare.
 PTAs are supervised by a PT.
 These services include but are not limited to gait training, strength training, and provision of a home exercise program.

 Occupational Therapy (OT)

 OT services are provided by a licensed Occupational Therapist or Certified Occupational Therapy Assistant (COTA) on an intermittent basis and are covered by most payors, including Medicare.
 COTAs are supervised by an OT.
 These services include but are not limited to upper body strength training, improving range of motion skills and provision of a home exercise program.